WNCP-AI/skymarket-instructions/tracks/developer/steps/04-mcp-context7.md

 **Payment Integration:**
 ```
-Create a Stripe Connect marketplace payment flow with escrow and webhook handling. use context7
+Create a Stripe payment processing flow with secure transactions and webhook handling. use context7
 ```

 **UI Development:**